eliseSou/eliseSou.github.io/_pages/publications.md

 1. Generalizability to other fruits:

-The approach of using computer vision and deep learning models like YOLO to assess fruit quality can be extended to other fruits beyond apples.
-This could have broader impacts on the agricultural industry by enabling similar projects for detecting the ripeness, quality, or sweetness of different fruits.
-The potential applications could benefit various stakeholders, including farmers, distributors, and consumers.
+The approach of using a deep learning model to evaluate fruit quality can be extended to other fruits besides apples.
+This can enable the detection of the growth, quality, or sweetness of different fruits, thereby having a broader impact on the agricultural industry.